olivierverville/Resume/README.md

 # Resume

 Hi, my name is Olivier Verville, and this repository is used as my online resume.
 As far back as I can remember, I've always had interest for computers; as soon as I was introduced to them, I loved it, and it's been a big part of my life since then.
-My interest for programming came a few years later as I was exploring this vast and amazing world that would forever change my vision of the world around me.
+My interest for programming came a few years later.
 Even though programming is my area of expertise, I love pretty much everything IT-related.
-Whenever I find the occasion to, I'll mess around and undertake minor projects in areas such as networking, hardware, IoT, GFX editing, etc. If I get to do a little of programming while I'm at it, well I call it the best of both worlds.
+Whenever I find the occasion to, I'll mess around and undertake minor projects in areas such as networking, hardware, IoT, GFX editing, etc.

-Nowadays I consider myself as a Full Stack Developer as I've had experience in so many different IT contexts and areas, such as programming, networking, database management, test automation, reverse engineering, and the list goes on.
+Nowadays I consider myself a Full Stack Developer as I've had experience in so many different IT contexts and areas, such as programming, networking, database management, test automation, reverse engineering, and the list goes on.

 - [LinkedIn](https://www.linkedin.com/in/olivier-verville/)
 - [Stack Overflow](https://stackoverflow.com/users/8332700/verv)